- The importance of finding breast cancer early

 - If a mass is not a simple cyst (that is, if it is at least partly solid), then you might need to have more imaging tests.
 Some masses can be watched with periodic mammograms, while others may need a biopsy.
-The size, shape, and margins (edges) of the mass help the radiologist to determine if cancer may be present.
+The size, shape, and margins (edges) of the mass help the radiologist determine if cancer is likely to be present.

 Having your previous mammograms available for the radiologist is very important.
 They can help show that a mass or calcification has not changed for many years.
 This would mean that it is probably a benign condition and a biopsy is not needed.

 Your mammogram report may also contain an assessment of breast density or state that you have dense breasts.
 Breast density is based on how much of your breast is made up fatty tissue vs. how much is made up of fibrous and glandular tissue.